stefanieF/CharismaAI/README.md

 # CharismaBERT
-This repository holds the code for the conference talk on charismatic behaviour by Krügl et al. [1] The provided notebooks fine tune multiple BERT models that predicts charismatic leadership tractics in text.
+This repository holds the code for the conference talk on charismatic behaviour by Krügl et al. [1] <br />
+The provided notebooks fine tune multiple BERT models that predicts charismatic leadership tractics in text.<br />
-The charismatic tactics are:
+The charismatic tactics are:<br />
+Metaphor/Simile, rhetorical question, stories/anecdotes, contrast, lists, repetition, moral conviction, sentiment of the collective, setting high expectations and confidence in goals
 ### Data and training methods:

 - The models are trained on annotated governor speeches.
 Details for the annotations can be found under [1].